 Economic and Trade Relations

-Nepal and Mongolia have free market economy.
-Economic ties between them are limited.
-However, there are some possibilities of expanding these ties.
+Though Nepal and Mongolia follow liberalized economic policies, economic ties between them are limited.
+However, there are some possibilities of expanding economic relations between the two countries.
 Wool processing, handicrafts, livestock, highland pasturing and horse breeding may be some of the potential areas of bilateral cooperation.
-According to the trade statistics of Trade Promotion Centre for the year 2015/16, Nepal’s exports and imports to and from Mongolia amounted to NRs.
-3.75 million and 38.03 million respectively resulting in negative trade balance as it was in previous year.
-With the improving living standards of Mongolian, there lies a high possibility of attracting religious tourists from Mongolia by promoting the Buddhist shrines of Nepal including Lumbini- the birthplace of Gautama Buddha.
+Nepal’s data shows that in the FY 2017/18, Nepal’s exports and imports to and from Mongolia amounted to USD 13,000 and USD 71,000 respectively resulting in negative trade balance.
+There is a high possibility of attracting religious tourists from Mongolia by promoting the Buddhist shrines of Nepal including Lumbini- the birthplace of Lord Buddha.

 Cooperation in regional and global issues

-Nepal and Mongolia are landlocked countries guided by the principles enshrined in the charter of the United Nations and share similar views on many issues of common interests in international fora in general and towards the interests of landlocked countries in particular including lending their support to each other’s candidacy to the UN bodies.
+Nepal and Mongolia are landlocked countries guided by the principles enshrined in the charter of the United Nations and share similar views on many issues of common interests in international fora in general and towards the interests of landlocked countries in particular.